 Since then V.I.P has been holding regular meeting at the Modesto Peace/Life Center (every 2nd Friday of the month at 6pm), continuing to build our outreach and presence in the community, and fighting for Social and Environmental Justice in Modesto, Stanislaus County, the San Joaquin Valley, California, all over the country and the world!

 Modesto, CA 95352

-– Provides information on local resources for the homeless community, “Know Your Rights” information, and assistance with law enforcement harassment as well as advocates for homeless rights and against anti-homeless ordinances and laws that criminalize instead
+- Homeless Outreach and Support: VIP works with community members that are without stable living conditions to help find the resources they need, provides information on local resources for the homeless community, “Know Your Rights” information, and advocates for homeless rights and against anti-homeless ordinances and laws that criminalize instead of humanize.

-– Utilizes solidarity, direct action, and legal aid to help workers get unpaid wages, raises, benefits, unionize, and/or stop employer harassment and intimidation as well as help tenants get held security deposits, needed repairs, and/or stop harassment and illegal lockouts.
+- Tenant and Worker Rights: VIP works with local residents being harassed or treated unfairly by their landlords or employers, utilizing solidarity, direct action, and legal aid to help workers get unpaid wages, raises, benefits, unionize, and/or stop employer harassment and intimidation as well as help tenants get held security deposits, needed repairs, and/or stop harassment and illegal lockouts.

 - Disadvantaged and Vulnerable Communities: VIP make a special effort to reach out to poor and working poor people, communities of color, immigrants, LGBT community, religious minorities, indigenous communities, youth, elders, people with disabilities, and many others who carry extra burdens in our area

 - Youth Outreach and Education: VIP works to provide local young people with productive recreational activities as well as socially and culturally relevant/accurate educational workshops and literature.